jaytdev/jaytdev/README.md

 This helps me feel more motivated and invested in my work.
 It means giving me the space to do my job without micromanaging or second-guessing my decisions.
-If it's readable, maintainable, performant, and secure, let's get it merged.
+If it's functional, readable, maintainable, performant, and secure, let's get it merged.